How to set up Touch ID, Face ID, or PIN code lock in Dashlane

-Does Touch ID or PIN code lock replace my Master Password completely?
+Does Touch ID, Face ID, or PIN code lock replace my Master Password completely?

-Touch ID is an efficient and secure way to lock and unlock your device and its apps.
+Touch ID and Face ID are efficient and secure ways to lock and unlock your device and applications.
 It basically represents a substitute to the PIN code lock.
 Instead of entering your PIN – or your Master Password if you did not enable PIN protection – to unlock Dashlane, Touch ID can read your fingerprint and unlock the app.

 However, your account data remains encrypted with your Master Password in Dashlane.
 This means that after restarting your device, you will be prompted to enter your Master Password to open Dashlane and decipher your data.
 In addition, your Master Password is also required every 14 days as a security protection and to make sure that you remember it.
 You will also be prompted for your Master Password if you manually log out of Dashlane.

-Touch ID and PIN code lock cannot replace your Master Password completely; you will still need to type your Master Password occasionally.
+Touch ID, Face ID, and PIN code lock cannot replace your Master Password completely; you will still need to type your Master Password occasionally.